 A Kidney blood test is enough to investigate the health

-Some laboratory tests can check actual kidney function to determine whether our kidneys are working as they should.
+Some laboratory use a kidney function test to determine whether our they are working as they should.
 We discussed this with Dr. Linda Fezzardi, Head of the Chelsea Clinical Institute Analysis Laboratory.

 The renal panel includes a battery of tests useful for evaluating renal function.
 These tests measure the quantity of various substances in the blood, including sugars, proteins, mineral salts and electrolytes.

-Specifically, the tests included in the renal panel include the measurement of:
+Specifically, the exam included in the renal panel include the measurement of:

 • Glucose in the blood (which represents the main energy source of our body); proteins such as albumin (whose role in keeping fluids within the blood vessels and in the transport of hormones and vitamins is fundamental);